Gauvino/jellyfin.org/docs/general/community-standards/index.md

 # Jellyfin Community Standards

-This document outlines the standards by which all participants in the Jellyfin community, be it a user or a contributor, on all possible platforms, must adhere.
+This document outlines the standards by which all participants in the Jellyfin community, be it, a user or a contributor, on all possible platforms, must adhere.

 ## Mission Statement